- In 2021, Australian scientists identified a fossil as a previously unknown pterosaur.

 Who hasn’t wondered what it would be like to live in the era of the dinosaurs?
 It certainly would be an amazing sight — but also utterly terrifying, once the reality set in that you were rather close to the bottom of the food chain, a tasty morsel for tyrannosaurs and pterosaurs alike.

-Now we know, thanks to University of Queensland researchers, that the Cretaceous was even scarier than we thought: they have announced the discovery of perhaps the most fearsome pterosaur of all, Thapunngaka shawi.
-The study is published in the Journal of Vertebrate Paleontology.
+Now we know, thanks to University of Queensland researchers, that the Cretaceous was even scarier than we thought.
+The most fearsome pterosaur of all was called Thapunngaka shawi, and it was described in a paper published in August 2021 in the Journal of Vertebrate Paleontology.

 “This thing would have been quite savage,” says Tim Richards of the university’s Dinosaur Lab, one of the authors of the study announcing your new nightmare.
 “It would have cast a great shadow over some quivering little dinosaur that wouldn’t have heard it until it was too late.”